 Size.
 Detectable warning surfaces shall extend 24 inches (610 mm) minimum in the direction of travel and the full width of the curb ramp or the blended transition.

 Curb Ramps.
 Where both ends of the bottom grade break are 5.0 feet (1.5 m) or less from the back of curb, the detectable warning surfaces shall be located on the ramp surface at the bottom grade break.
 Where either end of the bottom grade break is more than 5.0 feet (1.5 m) from the back of curb, the detectable warning surfaces shall be located on the lower landing.

 Blended Transitions.
 The detectable warning surfaces shall be located on the blended transition at the back of curb.

 Rail Crossings.
-The detectable warning surfaces shall be located so that the edge nearest the rail crossing is 6 feet (1.8 m) minimum and 15 feet (4.6 m) maximum from the centerline of the nearest rail.
+The detectable warning surfaces shall be located so that the edge nearest the rail crossing is 6 Start Printed Page 17070feet (1.8 m) minimum and 15 feet (4.6 m) maximum from the centerline of the nearest rail.
 The rows of truncated domes in a detectable warning surface shall be aligned to be parallel with the direction of pedestrian travel.